Advances in Clinical and Experimental Medicine

 Acceptable restrictions on public data sharing are detailed below.

-Please note that Editors may ask for further clarifications if you decide that one of the exceptions applies to your manuscript.
+Please note that Editors may ask for further clarification if you decide that one of the exceptions applies to your manuscript.

 A. Embargo on data due to commercial restrictions